Haley (surname)

+The family name Haley is also a variant spelling of the anglicized Irish Healy (surname).
+Two ancient Irish family surnames have been anglicised as Haley.

-The surname Haley was found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from ancient times.
-The original form of Haley is O hEalaighthe, which is derived from the word "ealadhach," which means "ingenious."
-Another Gaelic form of the surname is O hEilidhe, which is derived from the word "eilidhe," which means "claimant".
+The first of the two families has its roots in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from ancient times.
+The original form of Haley is O hEilidhe, which is derived from the word "eilidhe," which means "claimant".

+The second Irish family of this name arose in the province of Munster in Southern Ireland, and is was formerly O hEalaighthe, derived from the Irish word "ealadhach," which means "ingenious."